SCCA Continental Championship for Formula B/C Race

 - Brabham BT38B (Bill Middleton): Sold new to Bill Middleton (Newport Beach, CA) and raced in the 1972 SCCA Formula B series, starting at Watkins Glen in August 1972.
 Also raced in SCCA Nationals and at the SCCA Run-Offs.
 Retained by Middleton for 1973 and run in SCCA Nationals, winning at Holtville in March.
 Retained again for the early 1974 Nationals and then said to have been seized by the sheriff at the Phoenix National for unpaid alimony.
 Next seen in May 1975 when Pete Halsmer (Huntington Beach, CA) raced "the ex-Middleton Brabham BT-38" in Formula B. Raced by Halsmer for three seasons, during which time it was extensively modified by Halsmer.
 Halsmer won the Laguna Seca June Sprints in the BT38 in 1977.
 The car is then unknown for ten years, until it was bought by John Hafkenschiel as a disassembled roller from Grant Koaller (Lakewood, Ohio) in July 1987.
 Hafkenschiel used this car as a pattern for the restoration of his BT38B, then sold it to a Mr Schaffer in California in November 1988.
 Since Mr Schaffer's death, the car is believed to have remained with his family, and is still unrestored.

 - Chevron B18C (Freddy van Beuren): Freddy van Beuren (Estad de Mexico, Mexico) raced a orange/yellow Chevron B18 as part of the Fred Opert team in Formula B in 1971.
-Retained by van Beuren for 1972.
-Taken over by Bill Brack for two late-season races.
-Probably the car raced by Bobby Dennett at Caracas in March 1973.
-Advertised by Opert in February 1973.
-Subsequent history unknown.
+The car was advertised by Opert in October 1971 but was not sold and is likely to be the car that van Beuren raced in Bogotá in February and March 1972.
+Van Beuren then took over as chief instructor at the Opert Racing School at Bridgehampton, and the next time he and the B18 were seen was at Brainerd in September 1972.
+The B18 was then taken over by Bill Brack for two late-season races, and was advertised by Opert in February 1973.
+It is probably the Opert-entered car raced by Bobby Dennett at Caracas in March 1973.
+Subsequent history unknown, but thought to be the car sold to Dean Lundgreen.

 - March 722 (Joe Grimaldi): Dale W. Lang (Woodstock, VT/Wilton, CT) raced a blue-and-white #21 March 722 in Pro FB and SCCA Nationals in 1972, entered by Joe Grimaldi's Race Shop, of Midland Park, NJ.
 It seems very likely that this was the car that Grimaldi himself raced in three Pro races in 1972, and it is therefore likely that this is the car Grimaldi hired to John Angus for the 1972 SCCA Runoffs.
 Lang raced the car again at the Road America and Watkins Glen Pro FB races in 1973.
 In between these two, Grimaldi drove a 722 at Trois-Rivières, entered as #81, the same number used by Lang at Road America the previous weekend, adding extra weight to the belief that they were sharing this car.
+Grimaldi also raced it, wearing #87, at Lime Rock in July 1973.
 Grimaldi had also raced Lang's 71BM in 1971 and would race his March 74B in 1974.
 Subsequent history unknown.

 - Brabham BT35 (Mike Hansen): New to Mike Hansen (Belmont, CA) and Steve Marx (Fremont, CA) of Hansen-Marx Racing (or Marx-Hansen Racing) and raced by them in SCCA Regionals and Nationals predominately in southern California in 1971.
 Retained by the pair for 1972, and raced by Hansen in SCCA Nationals up and down the west coast, and then in Pro events later in the season.
 To Bill Cooper (San Jose, CA) for 1973, and used in SCCA Regionals.
 Retained by Cooper for 1974 and raced in SCCA Nationals.
 Seen less often in 1975, and advertised by Cooper with a BDA engine from September 1975 to July 1976.
 It is reported to have gone to Tom Smith after Cooper.
 It was bought from Tommy Smith in July 1978 by John Hafkenschiel and raced in Californian Formula Atlantic before selling it in the winter of 1984.
 In November 2016, Ron Hornig (Laramie, Wyoming) bought the car and has thoroughly restored it.
 Note that Hornig also has two F3 BT35s which he uses in historic racing.